jhumelsine/jhumelsine.github.io/_posts/2024-05-12-interpreter-design-pattern-production.md

 We decided to try the `Template` ideas a proof-of-concept implementation in the morning.
 I had it working before the end of the day.
 I was surprised by how easily and quickly the design and implementation accommodated it.
 The only issue was that if the Parser had a Template parsing issue, the line/column information was a bit skewed, so it was a little harder to debug any Template typos.

-We later realized that we could simplify our scripted Routing Rules using `Template`s as well. `Template` was created for regional support, but it wasn’t limited to regional support. `Template` was flexible enough to accommodate `Template`s of `Template`s.
+We later realized that we could simplify our scripted Routing Rules using `Template`s as well. `Template` was created for regional support, but it wasn’t limited to regional support.

 We were also able to leverage the On-Demand nature of the DSL such that we could construct a String in the DSL/Grammar at runtime and parse it to create a composite object parse tree on-demand.
 On-Demand parsing was created for `Template` support, but it wasn’t limited to `Template` support.

+`Template` was flexible enough to accommodate `Template`s of `Template`s.

 # The Updates
 I mentioned previously that I was suspicious that our PowerPoint routing rules were not complete or correct.
 We found out that was the case during field testing.

 There was a major testing effort at a processing center with all related parties.
 We weren’t the only software shop working on the package processing center project.

 Two members of our team were on site for the exercise.
 Routing wasn’t functioning as expected on site.
-Once our crew observed what was really needed, they spent a few evening hours updating our Routing Rules script.
-They uploaded the updated scripit for the package processing center servers on site the next day, and it all worked.
+Once our crew observed what was really needed, they spent a few hours after the day's excerises were over updating our Routing Rules script.
+They uploaded the updated scripit on the package processing center servers on site the next day, and it all worked.
 They were able to fix the problems without having to update or access to our source code or our versioning system.

-We put the updated script into our version management system when they returned.
+We committed the updated script into our version management system when they returned.

 # The Party
 I was sitting next to our PM at the annual company holiday party.
 A customer was sitting on his other side.
 The customer was happy about the updates to the package processing center.
 I was a bit confused since I knew we had not yet delivered our code yet.